miladhzzzz/har-x/README.md

 }
 ```

-## HAR Explanation

-HAR (HTTP Archive) is a JSON-formatted file that captures the network traffic of a web page.
-It contains information about each request made by the page, including the URL, method, response status, response time, and other details.

 ## Why This Tool is Useful

 The HAR Parser tool is useful for web developers, cybersecurity analysts, and web problem analysts who want to analyze the network traffic of a web page and identify performance issues.
 It can help developers identify slow-loading resources, identify resource usage patterns, and compare the performance of different pages or versions of a website.
 Additionally, the tool can be used to analyze web services like Netflix and provide valuable insights into their system architecture and functionality.
 This can help identify potential performance issues or bottlenecks and areas for optimization.
 Overall, the HAR Parser tool is a valuable tool for anyone involved in web development, performance testing, or system analysis.

 ## License